PDF Version

 Q. To which entities does this final rule apply?

-A. Order No. 1920 applies to all transmission providers (i.e., public utilities that own, control, or operate transmission facilities) that have an Open Access Transmission Tariff (OATT) on file with FERC.
-A Regional Transmission Organization (RTO)/Independent System Operator (ISO) transmission planning region will submit a compliance filing, including proposed revisions to their OATTs, on the behalf of transmission providers within their footprint.
+A. Order Nos.
+1920 and 1920-A apply to all transmission providers (i.e., public utilities that own, control, or operate transmission facilities) that have an Open Access Transmission Tariff (OATT) on file with FERC.
+A Regional Transmission Organization (RTO)/Independent System Operator (ISO) transmission planning region will submit a compliance filing, including proposed revisions to their OATTs, on the behalf of transmission providers within their footprints.
 Transmission providers in non-RTO/ISO transmission planning regions will submit individual compliance filings, including proposed revisions to their respective OATTs.
 FERC’s map of transmission planning regions is available here: Regions Map Printable Version Order No. 1000.

 Q. I represent a Tribal government or utility and am interested in transmission planning.
 Are there more resources that describe Tribal participation at FERC?

-A. As noted in its Policy Statement on Consultation with Indian Tribes in Commission Proceedings, FERC recognizes the unique relationship between the United States and Tribes as defined by treaties, statutes, and judicial decisions and has committed to promote a government-to-government relationship between itself and federally recognized Tribes.
-For more information on FERC’s tribal relations, as well as FERC’s Policy Statement on Consultation with Indian Tribes in Commission Proceedings, visit FERC's Tribal Relations webpage.
+A. As noted in its Policy Statement on Consultation with Indian Tribes in Commission Proceedings, FERC recognizes the unique relationship between the United States and Tribes as defined by treaties, statutes, and judicial decisions and has committed to adhere to the government-to-government relationship between itself and federally recognized Tribes.
+For more information on FERC’s tribal relations, as well as FERC’s Policy Statement on Consultation with Indian Tribes in Commission Proceedings, visit FERC’s Tribal Relations webpage.

 To Learn More